Book cover

 Extracting a method that will run on a thread 1

 These refactorings were made because of code reusability.
 I needed to use the same code in a new method.
-I always try to reuse code, because when there’s a lot of code redundancy it gets overwhelmingly more complicated to work with the code in future, because when something change in code that is duplicate somewhere, it usually needs to be changed also there.
+I always try to reuse code, because when there’s a lot of code redundancy it gets overwhelmingly more complicated to work with the code in future, because when something changes in code that is duplicated somewhere, it usually needs to be changed there also.

 As seen in the previous table, the second most frequent motivation is introducing an alternative signature for a method.
 An example is shown below, involving a method that logs a string to a file.
 We first show the code before the refactoring: